Airbnb Metrics Every Host Should Track

 Airbnb Key Metrics

-There are several critical metrics that short-term rental hosts and property managers should keep an eye on.
+There are several key metrics that short-term rental hosts and property managers should closely monitor.
 Let’s take a look at Airbnb key metrics that you should measure to stay on top of things.

 Occupancy rate